yq-leo/IsoRank-PyTorch/README.md

 # IsoRank-Python
-PyTorch Implementation of IsoRank in "[Global alignment of multiple protein interaction networks with application to functional orthology detection](https://doi.org/10.1073/pnas.0806627105)" in PNAS 2008
+PyTorch Implementation of IsoRank in "[Global alignment of multiple protein interaction networks with application to functional orthology detection](https://doi.org/10.1073/pnas.0806627105)" in PNAS 2008.
+The official website is [here](https://cb.csail.mit.edu/mna/)

 ## Requirements
 - numpy